 The closest I got to a re-creation of the famous Henri Cartier-bresson photograph.
 Leica M10 with Leica 50mm Noctilux-M ASPH f/0.95 at f/2.0. © 2017 Thorsten Overgaard.

-The project started a long time before May 2017: My fascination with this photograph started when I was a teenager and knew nothing about Henri Cartier-Bresson.
-I must have picked up a book on the library, because I was exposed to a few of his photographs, I now realize.
-One of them I even used as an idea for a magazine cover I was drawing (I was doing comics when I was a teenager).
-Knowing nothing about anything back then, I can truthfully say that it was the photograph and not the who or the history behind it that impressed me.
+The project started a long time before May 2017: My fascination with this photograph began when I was a teenager and knew nothing about Henri Cartier-Bresson.
+I must have picked up a book from the library because I was exposed to a few of his photographs, as I now realize.
+One of them I even used as inspiration for a magazine cover I was drawing (I was doing comics when I was a teenager).
+Knowing nothing about anything back then, I can truthfully say that it was the photograph, and not the person or the history behind it, that impressed me.

 In a way, I feel I discovered Henri Cartier-Bresson before anybody else.
-It wasn’t that way, but in my world, I did in fact discover him before I knew who he was.
+It wasn’t actually that way, but in my world, I did, in fact, discover him before I knew who he was.

 As a side note, that’s how I have always studied photographs.
-I always looked at the pictures, and only in the cases where I found the photographs fascinating, I started getting interested in the name behind them.
-That’s the reason when someone asks, who my favorite photographers are, and I never have any names.
+I always looked at the pictures, and only in the cases where I found the photographs fascinating did I start getting interested in the name behind them.
+That’s the reason when someone asks who my favorite photographers are, I never have any names.
 But I do have photographs, I’m sure.

 Where is it?